Save Money & Eat Healthy (1 of 3)

 Get something ready to eat for when you return from shopping.
 If you've got a big shopping trip, it's not unusual to come home hungry.
 Have something put aside for when you get back and you won't be tempted to eat junk when you get home.

-Don't focus on what you're giving up, concentrate on what you have to gain.
-When you eat healthier your body with look and feel better.
-If you really like pizza, experiment with some of the healthier versions.
+Don't focus on what you're giving up.
+Concentrate on what you have to gain.
+When you eat healthier, your body will look and feel better.
+If you like pizza, experiment with some of the healthier versions.
 When you find one you like, put it on your menu and reward yourself with it.

 Next week I'll share some simple shopping tips that'll save you big bucks on your grocery bill.